hatninja/AOLS2/README.md

 ## Running

 1. Clone the source to any location.
-2. Rename `config.default` to `config`, and configure as you like.
+2. Rename `config.default/` to `config/`, and configure as you like.
 3. Run using `lua /path/to/init.lua` or `luajit /path/to/init.lua`

 ## Features
-* Modular design.
+* Very modular/configurable design.
-* AO 1.x/2.x supported.
-* 2.6.0 feature support.
-* Websockets.
+* AO 1.0 to 2.6.0 supported, as well as Websockets.
-* Automatic restart.
+* Automatic restart on crashes.
-* Anti-Spam features.
+* Spam checking features.
 * Web-fixer, fixes content for web users.
+* Many useful commands.
-* Stenographing modes.
+* Stenographing mode.
 * Ghost rejoining.
-* Many more useful commands.

 ## List of Commands
 **/motd, /rules, /files** -